SlimeDip/T.A.M.P.O/README.md

 <div align="center">

 # 🤖T.A.M.P.O. — The AI Mood-Patching Odyssey
-**An interactive console-based AI chat game that simulates emotional conversations through personality-driven responses and different personalities.**

 **T.A.M.P.O.** is a Java console game that simulates relationship “tampo” dynamics through conversations with different AI personalities.
 You create a profile, pick a lover personality, and try to earn forgiveness through "panunuyo".
 The AI replies in character and appends a tiny JSON object indicating its mood and whether it forgives you, which the game uses to render mood art and determine game end.
 </div>

----

-## 💭 Highlights
+## 💭 Overview

 In **T.A.M.P.O.**, words are your only tool.

 You talk to different AIs that carry different moods, attitudes, and languages.
-Each a reflection of how they express *tampo.*  It’s not about fixing what’s broken, but about finding the right tone to reach someone who still cares, but just won’t say it out loud.
+Each a reflection of how they express *tampo.* Your goal is to find the right tone and actions to earn genuine forgiveness from your lover.

-**What to expect:**
+**Features:**

 🤖 Personality-specific prompts and responses
 🎮 Explore different conversation paths